alevchuk/first-branch/README.md

 Supposedly Github is working on this issue, yet why wait when it's so easy to get done.

-## Why "first"?
+## Why "latest"?

-I picked "first" as a replacement for "master" in my repos because it's the same meaning as primary yet shorter.
-First does not mean "main" or "authoritative".
-Git is pull based.
-People only pull the changes that they want.
+I picked "latest" as a replacement for "master" in my repos because it's where all the latest changes are.
+One of the options I cosidered was "main" to stress the imporance.
+Yet git is pull based.
+People only pull whenever and from wherever they want.
+The importance of a given branch is subjective.
 So in that regard "main"  would not be accurate.

 ## Satus of this doc/tool